SergeySatskiy/cdm-pythonparser/README.md

 ## Comparison to the standard pyclbr module
+**Note:** the comparison results are provided for the Python 2 module.
+The Python 3 module yeilds pretty much the same results in terms of performance while extracts more information as the grammar was extended for Python 3.

 The table below shows the comparison between the standard `pyclbr` module and the Codimension's `cdmbriefparser` module.